nitin-dominic/NR/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Postodctoral Research Associate, <a href='https://www.ndsu.edu/'>ND State University</a>.
-1231 Ladd Hall, Albrecht Blvd., Fargo, ND 58102, USA
+subtitle: Postodctoral Associate, <a href='https://www.ufl.edu/'>-University of Florida - Gulf Coast Research and Education Center (GCREC) and the Center for Applied AI.</a>.

 profile:
   align: right